Statement of Purpose Example The Application Process

 What is your future after JET?

-Third Step: Your Contents
+Third Step: Your Content

 Contents are super important in your paper.
 The better the content, the more likely you are to get an interview!
 You should spend an exuberant amount of time writing your paper!